Grislow/KnowledgeBase/javascript/md/es5.md

 ```

 ### Properties
 A RegExp object has various properties of which most are read-only.
-Read only properties can be configured during initialization, but not after.
+Read only properties can be configured during instantiation, but not after.

 __Read-only__:
 * `source` - the source string of the regular expression.